YouGotJaked/within/script.md

 ALEX: *Ok I'm gunna stop thinking about it and actually do it...NOW.
 Ok NOW.
 Wait NOW.
 NOW...Wow I'm pathetic.*

 Looking around the classroom, ALEX realizes to his dismay that he does not know a single other person.
-Give time delay of ~20s to give chance for user to look around and get familiar with environment.
+Trigger occurs when ALEX looks at both LARA and FINN.

 ALEX: *Wow I don't know anyone else in this class...great.
 I really don't want a repeat of last year.
 Oh God that was so embarassing.
 I hope no one here remembers.
 Oh well, maybe this year will different.
 Ha!
 That's a wish.
 Seriously Alex, get it together.
 You know what, I actually have a good feeling about this.
 I'm going to be ok.*